 Kevin is also a writer whose work has been featured in the San Francisco Chronicle, The Wall Street Journal, The Recorder and The Daily Journal, among others.
-He has been a contributor to Forbes.com, The Huffington Post and National Public Radio.
-Kevin writes about strange-but-true legal news and issues on his website, Lowering the Bar, which the American Bar Association Journal has selected for its “Blawg 100” list in each of the last four years.
+He has been a contributor to Forbes.com, The Huffington Post and National Public Radio, among others.
+Kevin also writes about strange-but-true legal news on his legal-humor website, Lowering the Bar, which the ABA Journal selected for its “Blawg 100” list several years running before elevating it to the “Hall of Fame” in 2015.

 Mark Behrens, Kevin Underhill, Cary Silverman, Erin Sparkuhl & Christine Edwards, Asbestos Litigation “Magnet” Courts Alter Procedures: More Changes on the Horizon, 27:8 Mealey’s Litig.
 Rep.: Asbestos 1 (May 16, 2012).